cloudfoundry/buildpack-packager/README.md

 - `cf_stacks`:
 Required to ensure the right binary is selected for the root file system in which an app will be running on.
 Currently supported root file systems are lucid64(default) and cflinuxfs2. *Note that if the same dependency is used for both root file systems, both can be listed under the `cf_stacks` key.*

-To have your buildpack use these 'cached' dependencies, use `compile_extensions/bin/translate_dependency_url` to translate the url into a locally cached url (useful for cached mode).

 Read more on the [compile-extensions repo](https://github.com/cloudfoundry-incubator/compile-extensions).